Software-enthusiast1/Software-enthusiast1.github.io/README.md

 <!--- The website is at Software-enthusiast1.github.io -->
-this is the first website I have made, you can visit it at `software-enthusiast1.github.io`
+This is the first website I have made, you can visit it at `software-enthusiast1.github.io`

 I am still learning how to use this platform, so bear with me.